Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: A FEAST algorithm for polynomial eigenproblems

 In view of Theorem~\ref{thm:projlin}, when the FEAST algorithm~\eqref{eq:5big} converges to $\Ec, \Ect$, mere truncation by $F$ and $L$ is guaranteed to yield the algebraic eigenspaces needed in Problem~\ref{prb:nonlin}.

 \begin{remark} FEAST algorithms employing other contour integrals that can provably recover the wanted spaces $E, \Et$ (like in Theorem~\ref{thm:projlin}) are worthy of pursuit.
-To indicate why this might not be trivial, consider $S_1= (2\pi\ii)^{-1} \oint_\vG P(z)^{-1}\, dz.$ Even if it might appear to be a reasonable nonlinear generalization of the linear resolvent integral, for $P(z) = (z^2 - 1) A$ with some invertible $A \in \C^{n\times n}$, one can easily verify that $S_1=0$ when $\vG$ encloses both the nonlinear eigenvalues $\pm 1$ of $P(z)$.
+To indicate why this might not be trivial, consider

+Even if it might appear to be a reasonable nonlinear generalization of the linear resolvent integral, for $P(z) = (z^2 - 1) A$ with any invertible $A \in \C^{n\times n}$, one can easily verify that $S_1=0$ when $\vG$ encloses both the nonlinear eigenvalues $\pm 1$ of $P(z)$.
 See also $S_2$ in Remark~\ref{rem:compare}. \end{remark}